Mohammed9477/OrangeHRM-AutomationTask/README.md

 /test-output/ExtentReports/
 ```

-📝 Open `ExtentReport.html` to view the detailed result with screenshots (if enabled), status, timestamps, etc.
+📝 Open `ExtentReport.html` to view the detailed result.

 ---